Tanmay-N/CORS-Scanner/README.md

 ## CORS-Scanner

 ###  CORS misconfiguration scanner

 CORS-Scanner is written in go, designed to discover CORS misconfigurations vulnerabilities of web application.

 ### Installation

-If you have Go installed and configured (i.e. with $GOPATH/bin in your $PATH): you can install meg with `go get`:
+If you have Go installed and configured (i.e. with $GOPATH/bin in your $PATH): you can install CORS-Scanner with `go get`:

 ```
 ▶ go get -u github.com/Tanmay-N/CORS-Scanner
 ```

 ### Usage

 ```
 CORS-Scanner -h